benschwarz/amnesia/README.markdown

 All stats are since each memcached instance was restarted

-Available as a cumluative result of all your memcached instances, or single instances alone:
+Available as a cumulative result of all your memcached instances, or single instances alone:

 * Cache hits and misses
 * Reads and writes